learn-co-curriculum/phase-0-html-link-tag-with-href/README.md

 ## Conclusion

-Here we saw how an attribute helps the `a` tag do its job, which is link to another location.
-With this in mind, you can now work with more advanced and complicated HTML tags.
+Here we saw how an attribute helps the `a` tag do its job, which is to link to another location.
+Now we can go on to explore some additional HTML tags.

 [pview]: http://help.learn.co/the-learn-ide/common-ide-questions/viewing-html-pages-in-the-learn-ide